lesion/gancio/docs/_drafts/recurrent.md

 ## How does it work

-Behind the scene, gancio ensures that at least the next three occurrences of the event are always created.
-It creates that single events by copying the properties of the parent event, so if you modify the parent event's title, or the day of the week, each newly created occurrence will took the new title and the new selected day.
-Old occurrences will be preserved.
+Behind the scene, gancio ensures that at least the next occurrence of the event are created.
+It creates that single event by copying the properties of the parent event, so if you modify the parent event's title, or the day of the week, each newly created occurrence will took the new title and the new selected day while old occurrences will be preserved.

 You can edit a specific event occurrence with more details, a different poster/flyer, a different title/description or decide to completely hide it.